delphidabbler/cfs/Docs/ReadMe-Src.txt

 All the libraries need to be available on Delphi's library path.

-NOTE: None of the the additional components need to be installed in Delphi's component palette since none are required at design time - they are all created at run time as required.
+All components must be installed in the Delphi Component Palette if the program is to be compiled from the IDE.

 The program also requires two binary files in order to compile (provided):